Beef & Marinade

-- 3 lbs chuck roast cut into 3-inch pieces
+- 2-3 lb chuck roast cut into 3-inch pieces

 - 6 cloves garlic minced